Towards understanding CG and GMRES through examples: Introduction

+Instead of adding yet another technical and algorithmic overview or taxonomy of Krylov subspace methods, this paper approaches the methods through investigation of important and practically relevant phenomena that uncover their mathematical foundations.
+This leads to understanding their behavior, and it also allows the clarification of persisting misunderstandings and issues that still remain open.
+We use \emph{computed examples} for this purpose.
+Many of these examples can be found scattered throughout the existing literature.
+But their presentation and organization in this paper represents an entirely different approach than in the monographs and survey papers mentioned above.
+We have organized everything around what we consider \emph{the main points for the understanding of Krylov subspace methods}.

+We believe that such an approach and the perspective offered by this paper can help students, researchers, and practitioners to gain additional insights into Krylov subspace methods, and that in this way insight can be gained more easily than through extensive technical expositions.
+The text gives many references to the literature containing more detailed descriptions and analysis.
+We have selected works that underline the presented points and provide technical and historical background for the given arguments.
+Readers can thus get involved in the subject in the way and to the depth they find appropriate.

+We focus on the CG method and the GMRES method, which have evolved as the standard iterative methods for solving linear algebraic systems with symmetric positive definite and general (nonsymmetric) matrices, respectively.
+Their understanding is a prerequisite for understanding other Krylov subspace methods, as well as for recent and possible future developments that involve them.
 In each of the computed examples, we first describe the setup as transparently as possible.
-We then describe the observations to be made in the computed figures, followed by an explanation which usually contains pointers to the research literature.
-The examples purposely use simple data (matrices and right-hand sides), so that they can be easily recomputed.
-Difficulties that can be observed on small model problems usually do not disappear in problems coming from real-world applications.
-It is true, however, that numerical efficiency demonstrated on small model problems may not materialize in practice.
-We have this in mind and and will aspire not to introduce distorted arguments.
+We then describe the phenomena observable in the computed figures, followed by an explanation that usually contains pointers to further research literature.
+Throughout the paper we purposely use simple data (matrices and right-hand sides), so that the examples can be easily reproduced.
+Clearly, difficulties that can be observed on small model problems usually do not disappear in problems coming from real-world applications.
+On the other hand, numerical efficiency demonstrated on small model problems may not materialize in large-scale computations.
+We have this in mind and aspire not to introduce distorted arguments.

-Our text is not focused on the history of developments related to Krylov subspace methods.
-For that purpose we refer to the remarkable commented collection of works between 1948 and 1976 in the survey by Golub and O'Leary~\cite{GolOle89}, and to the historical notes in~\cite{LieStr13}.

-We claim, however, that a thorough knowledge of the early works on Krylov subspace methods is very useful for understanding the strengths and weaknesses in the present use of these methods, and for obtaining perspectives for possible future developments.
-We have already described above the large variety of fundamental ideas and connections presented in the early works; see also~\cite[Figure~1.4]{LieStr13} for an overview.
-Unfortunately, many of them remain almost unnoticed, and as illustrated in some of the computed examples below, the common state-of-the-art literature even contains views that contradict them.
-On the other hand, a lack of theoretical understanding does not prohibit the practical application of the methods.
-Thus, the following quote from Forsythe's paper~\cite{For53} is still valid for the class of Krylov subspace methods today: